Beeranco/PiAutomation/README.md

 Be aware to make sure there is no .txt extension in the filename!

 You can now eject the SD card, setup your Pi and boot from the SD card.
+Remember: you MUST use a LAN cable for the initial setup!!!
+After running the installer you can disconnect the LAN cable!!!

 ```